THE LOUVRE FAQ`S

 Yes, Guided Tours are an extremely efficient way of exploring the Louvre Museum.
 Similar to other guided experiences in the city, a Louvre Museum tour will allow you to skip the ticket line and head straight to the entrance gate.
 You also get the added benefit of being in the company of a knowledgeable guide who will show help you explore the highlights of the Louvre.
 Guided tours also have a dedicated entrance at the Porte des Lions which are open only to groups.
 This entrance makes it an even better and faster way to access the Louvre Museum.Where can I get a snack or have lunch?

 While eating inside the museum is not advisable, bags are not searched for food, so you could bring along a snack, sandwich or bottle of water and have a break in the main foyer.
 There are numerous cafes throughout the museum and in the Carrousel du Louvre, the shopping center attached to the museum.
 For a more leisurely lunch or break, try Café Richelieu or Café Marly, which is on the North Side of the Cour Napoleon (part of the Richelieu wing), great for people watching; or hold onto your ticket (you can reenter all day) and stroll out to one of the open air cafés in the Jardin de Tuileries.Is photography allowed inside the Louvre?

 Photography is allowed (without flash) only in the galleries housing the permanent collection.
 Photography and filming are not permitted in the temporary exhibition galleries.
 The same restrictions apply to the photographing or filming of technical installations and equipment.Is the Louvre wheelchair accessible?

 The Louvre is wheelchair accessible and you can request a temporary wheelchair loan from the information desk.
-There are elevators throughout the museum as well and you can print a wheelchair accessibility guide from the site.
+There are elevators throughout the museum and you will get priority entrance as well.